 Next, for each of the referencing documents R, the related phrase bit vector for each anchor phrase Q is obtained.
 This is a measure of how topical the anchor phrase Q is to the document R. This value is here called the outbound score component.

 From the index 150 then, all of the (referencing document, referenced document) pairs are extracted for the anchor phrases Q. These pairs are then sorted by their associated (outbound score component, inbound score component) values.
 Depending on the implementation, either of these components can be the primary sort key, and the other can be the secondary sort key.
 The sorted results are then presented to the user.
-Sorting the documents on the outbound score component makes documents that have many related phrases to the query as anchor hits, rank most highly, thus representing these documents as “expert” documents.
-Sorting on the inbound document score makes documents that frequently referenced by the anchor terms the most high ranked.
+Sorting the documents on the outbound score component makes documents containing many related phrases to the query as anchor hits rank most highly, thus representing these documents as “expert” documents.
+Sorting on the inbound document score makes documents that are frequently referenced by the anchor terms the highest ranked.

-The Phrase-Based Indexing patents are very rich, and there are a lot of additional elements to them that need to be explored in more depth.
-I detailed a number of those in the following post, but going through the remainder of the patents reveals many additional ways that this Co-Occurrence Matrix may be used by Google.
+The Phrase-Based Indexing patents are very rich, and there are many additional elements that need to be explored in more depth.
+I detailed a number of those in the following post, but going through the remainder of the patents reveals many additional ways that Google may use this Co-Occurrence Matrix.

 Many of those patents are linked to in my post 10 Most Important SEO Patents, Part 5 – Phrase Based Indexing

 This isn’t the end, by far.
-But there are a lot of signals that I likely won’t include within this series because there just really isn’t a lot to support them.
+But there are many signals that I likely won’t include within this series because there just really isn’t a lot to support them.
 Some factors that I’ve seen in lists of ranking signals are likely more myth than anything else, and I may address some of those.

 I’ll be exploring those, but I hope that the signals I do include provide enough information to be starting points for anyone who wants to do more research on their own.
 If you do, let me know!